Justin Gray (basketball)

-Justin Gray (born March 31, 1984) is an American former professional basketball player and current head coach of the men's basketball team at Western Carolina.
-He was an assistant coach at Winthrop from 2019 to 2021.
+Justin Gray (born March 31, 1984) is an American former professional basketball player and current head coach of the men's basketball team at Coastal Carolina.
+He was the head coach of Western Carolina from 2021 to 2024, and before that an assistant coach at Winthrop from 2019 to 2021.
 Gray played professionally overseas from 2006 to 2018.

 High school

 After playing his first three years at West Charlotte High School, Gray played his final year of high school basketball at Oak Hill Academy in Mouth of Wilson, Virginia, a prep basketball program that has produced NBA players such Kevin Durant and Carmelo Anthony.
 Gray was ranked by ESPN as the 86th best high school senior for the 2002 class.
 He was recruited across the nation because of his success at Oak Hill, eventually committing to Wake Forest.

 College career

 Freshman year

 During his first season at Wake Forest, Gray average 12.7 points per game and was named to the ACC All-Freshman team.
 Gray was also named ACC Freshman of the week once and was named a Fourth-Team All-American Freshman by Sporting News.
 Wake Forest finished the season with a 25–6 record, an ACC regular-season championship, and fell to Auburn in the Round of 32 in the 2003 NCAA tournament.